HaxeFoundation/HaxeManual/md/manual/types-abstract.md

 ## 2.8 Abstract

-An abstract type is a type which is, at runtime, actually a different type.
+An abstract type is a type which is actually a different type at run-time.
 It is a compile-time feature which defines types "over" concrete types in order to modify or augment their behavior:

 ```haxe
 abstract AbstractInt(Int) {